MicrosoftDocs/architecture-center/docs/example-scenario/cobalt/cobalt-white-paper.md

 * One or more Azure subscriptions
 * Azure DevOps organization
 * Permissions to your organization's Azure DevOps account
-* Global administrator role permissions in your organization's Azure Active Directory (AAD) tenant to setup service principals
+* Global administrator role permissions in your organization's Azure Active Directory (AAD) tenant to set up service principals
 * Azure Container Registry (ACR)
 * Azure Key Vault specific to Cobalt
 * Resource Groups